dotnet/docs-maui/docs/ios/deployment/overview.md

 ## Add entitlements to your app

 In iOS, apps run in a sandbox that provides a set of rules that limit access between the app and system resources or user data. *Entitlements* are used to request the expansion of the sandbox to give your app additional capabilities.
+Any entitlements used by your app must be specified in an entitlements file.

 For more information about entitlements, see [Entitlements](../entitlements.md).